raspberrypilearning/make-crumble-robot-head/en/step_1.md

 + Materials to make your robot head, e.g. a small box or cardboard
 + A paperclip
-+ Tools to make your robot head, e.g. glue or tape, and scissors
++ Tools to make your robot head, e.g. scissors and glue or tape

 Note: A hot melt glue gun makes fixing the servo into your project very easy.